sustachio/blog/README.md

 # blog

 This is the repo for my blog site.
-Right now it is only on replit at blog.sustachi0.repl.co , but I plan on hosting it on sethmueller.page once I can figure out how to get an SSL certificate.
+Now self-hosted at: [https://sethmueller.page](https://sethmueller.page)!

 You can find all of the posts in `posts_md/`